RashidAwan11/ShoesSpy---github/content/knowledge-base/how-much-does-it-cost-to-ship-a-pair-of-shoes-easy-guide.md

 * Stuff shoes with tissue paper to help preserve their shape.
 * Place shoes in a shipping box that is slightly larger than the shoes themselves.
 * Wrap the box in brown paper or packing paper to help protect it during shipping.
-* Seal the box with packing tape.
+* Seal the box with <a href="https://medium.com/@mspackaginguk/different-types-of-packaging-tape-their-benefits-c14860f7f3ac" target="_blank" rel = "nofollow" rel="noopener">packing tape</a>.
 * Label the box with your shipping information.
 * Take the box to your local post office or shipping company.